 This trip to Albania has been a doozy.
 I’m usually one for organized plans of attack when it comes to packing for our trips.
-This one had me cross-eyed.
+This trip had me cross-eyed from the get-go.

-The bags I packed for myself and my boys was somewhat easy, but there were limitations.
-We were each allowed a check-in bag weighing up to 50 pounds, and one carry-on bag, and one personal item—a purse or backpack.
+The bags I packed for myself and my boys was somewhat easy, but there are technical limitations.
+The airlines allowed each of us a checked-in bag weighing up to 50 pounds, one carry-on bag, and one personal item—a purse or backpack.
 The large bags were filled with things for living in our new home and I used every single ounce!
 Window coverings and drape hangers from Ikea (which filled one whole bag), bed linens and Turkish towels, cleaning cloths, clocks, sponges, plastic dishes, shampoo and conditioner, and of course gifts for the family.

 Then there were the necessary kitchen tools, knives, cutting boards, vegetable peelers, one good pan, silverware, and the list goes on.
 Could I have collected all this in Albania?
-Sure, but at what cost, and then there was the thought of how much cash could I safely carry around with me, and then the translation issue…oye!…it was better to just buy it ahead, knowing that I liked what I found…cough!…at Target!
+Sure, but at what cost, and then there was the thought of how much cash could I safely carry around with me, and then the translation issue…oye!…It was better to just buy it ahead of time, knowing that I liked what I found…cough!…at Target!

 As they say here in Albania, “kadalë, kadalë” or “slowly, slowly.”

 As for my three 50-pound bags of house goodies?
-They are taking up residence in the back of my extremely dirty rental car, waiting to be opened and put in the new house, kadalë, kadalë.
+They are currently taking up residence in the back of my extremely dirty rental car, waiting to be opened and put in the new house.
+Kadalë, kadalë.